peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public PeterO.Cbor.CBOREncodeOptions Or(
         PeterO.Cbor.CBOREncodeOptions o);

-Combines the flags of this options object with another options object.
+Returns an options object containing the combined flags of this and another options object.

 <b>Parameters:</b>